 In addition, it is no accident that Nos.
 23.13A, 23.13B and 23.13C require only the modification of a BSS satellite’s service area, recognizing that modification of a BSS satellite’s coverage area is simply not technically feasible, either from the perspective of modifying a satellite’s antenna, or to design a satellite antenna to exclude one country’s territory when the satellite provides service to neighbouring countries.
 The language for the provisions was carefully selected.
 Such proposals to modify a satellite’s coverage area would have grave detrimental effects on the future of the satellite community as satellites are inherently regional or international in nature.
 CEPT does not support reopening the difficult discussions associated with No. 23.13 and its sub-provisions.

+4.6.
+In the 8 025–8 400 MHz band, WRC-97 included, through No. 5.462A, power flux-density limits applicable to geostationary EESS satellites over Regions 1 and 3 (except Japan), that are significantly more stringent than the power flux-density limits contained for this band in Table 21-4 of Article 21.
+WRC-97 also requested ITU-R to conduct studies on the most appropriate values for such power flux-density limits in this case (see Resolution 124 (WRC-97)).
+Recommendation ITU-R F.1502 was developed in response to Resolution 124 (WRC-97) and approved by the Radiocommunication Assembly in 2000 and recommends power flux-density limits different from those in No. 5.462A.
+WRC-2000 invited “a future competent world radiocommunication conference to review No. 5.462A, taking into account Recommendation ITU-R F.1502, and to take appropriate action.” (see Resolution 124 (Rev.WRC-2000)).

+At the last RAG meeting in June 2011, the chairman of ITU-R Study Group 5 drew the attention of Administrations and the Bureau to the fact that no WRC has taken such action since 2000 (please refer to Document RAG11-1/23).
+Therefore CEPT proposes the revision of No. 5.462A and consequently supress Resolution 124 (Rev.WRC-2000).

 List of relevant documents

-4.1 to 4.4
+4.1. to 4.4.

 None

-4.5
+4.5.

 Document ITU-R SC-WP/20